This article has links to products and services we love, which we may make commission from.

 What’s the story?!

-If your first point of interest is Tobermory, then you can’t miss Main Street with its multi-coloured buildings popping along the seafront.
+If your first point of interest is Tobermory, you can’t miss Main Street’s multi-coloured buildings popping along the seafront.

-Here you will find pubs, restaurants and well-stocked independent shops such as Tobermory Stores which has a better vegan selection than the whole of my home region, Fife.
+Here, you will find pubs, restaurants and well-stocked independent shops such as Tobermory Stores, which has an impressive vegan selection.

-There is also a handful of crafts shops if you want to pick up a souvenir that the receiver will actually like!
+There are also a handful of crafts shops if you want to pick up a souvenir the receiver will like!

 Look out for the unique cherub on the seafront.

-By the water and next to the town clock, you will see a huge line of hungry visitors waiting on their Fisherman’s Pier fresh fish and chip van order.
+You will see a massive line of hungry visitors waiting on their Fisherman’s Pier fresh fish and chip van by the water and next to the town clock.

-If you don’t fancy fish, Tobermory has a few dining options to choose from.
+If you don’t fancy fish, Tobermory has a few dining options.

-I recommend Spice of Mull if you are looking for a curry, which Craig always is.
+I recommend Spice of Mull if you are looking for a curry, which my partner always is.

-If you prefer a meal or drink with a view, Macgochans serves pub grub on its outside deck with views over the water.
+If you prefer a meal or drink with a view, Macgochans serves pub grub on its outside deck, which has views over the water.

-The Gallery Cafe is also a nice spot for a sunny day drink; be sure to take a look at the stunning interior of this old church building.
+The Gallery Restaurant is also a lovely spot for a sunny day drink; be sure to take a look at the stunning interior of this old church building.

 2. Treat Yourself to Isle of Mull Ice Cream